We're here to support residents to address anti-social behaviour in a dignified, tolerant and supportive way - check out our good neighbour guide.

 - 28 days - if alleging several times, a month.

-The Noise App is available for Apple and Google Play devices.
+The Noise App (version 2.0) is available for Apple and Google Play devices.
 It instantly records noise nuisance on your smartphone to create an accurate record of the problem and how it affects you.
-You can also keep a personal ‘Noise Diary’ in the app, which will help you review your recordings.
+You can also keep a personal ‘Noise Diary’ in the App, which will help you review your recordings.

-Once you’ve recorded your evidence, you can send it directly to Wigan Council to investigate.
-When creating your account on the app, you will need to select Wigan Council as your service provider/investigator when prompted.
+Once you have recorded your evidence, you can send it directly to Wigan Council via the Noise App (version 2.0) for it to be reviewed and investigated as appropriate.
+When creating your account on the App, you will need to select Wigan Council as your service provider/investigator when prompted.

 Report the issue to us